The Availability of Food

 A Bountiful Harvest

-Since the project began in May 2008, the Arkansas Gleaning project has gathered more than 7 million pounds of fresh produce.
+The 2016 growing season was a record breaking year for the Arkansas Gleaning Project with 2.1 million pounds of fresh produce harvested.
+Since the project began in May 2008, the Arkansas Gleaning project has gathered more than 8.5 million pounds of fresh produce.
 Because of the generosity of farmers and volunteers, Arkansans in need have healthy, nutritious items like fresh corn, cabbage, squash, sweet potatoes, watermelon and tomatoes that might otherwise not be available to them.
 And thanks to a grant from the Arkansas Agricultural Department, the Alliance is now providing printed nutrition information sheets with storage requirements, cooking recommendations and recipes to those who receive gleaned produce.

 Good for Growers and Good for Arkansas’s Hungry

 From urban gardeners to GAP-certified operations, there’s a place for growers of all sizes in the Arkansas Gleaning Project.
 At no cost to growers, the Arkansas Gleaning Project goes into the field and harvests any remaining produce.
 This yield is then documented by a tax receipt issued by the Society of Saint Andrew.

 The Alliance and SoSA are always looking for growers who wish to contribute their excess seasonal produce to the program.
 With rising food prices and declining donations, Arkansas’s food banks need this local source of food to help meet the ever rising need.
 If you are an Arkansas grower, your unharvested produce could be the solution to increasing the quantities of food we need to feed the hungry of our state.
 All donated produce is weighed and growers receive charitable tax donation receipts.